myappfree/AppValidator/README.md

 #### Import library (Gradle, AndroidStudio)

 First of all import the library in your gradle file.
+Use jCenter() repository.
 ```java
 compile 'com.myappfree.sdk:appvalidator:1.0.5'
 ```